Learn Italian in Florence, meet international friends, and take in the incredible sites of this UNESCO world heritage city.

 The school is located on a quiet street just steps away from the famous Florence Cathedral (Il Duomo).
 It is nearby to shops, a hospital and many cultural activities.
 The school includes a computer lab with easy access to the internet and wifi.

-Each afternoon, students will participant in educational visits and cultural excursions within Florence.
+Each afternoon, students will participate in educational visits and cultural excursions within Florence.
 Educational visits and excursions form an important part of the program because they allow students to practice their Italian in real life situations outside of the classroom.
-Once a week there is a full day excursion to nearby Tuscan cities, such as Pisa, Lucca or Sienna
+Activities can include various sports, cooking class, going to the beach, etc. Once a week there is a full day excursion to nearby Tuscan cities, such as Pisa, Lucca or Sienna

 Please note: These activities are run and supervised by school staff.
 Students will not be allowed to venture off on their own without staff or host family chaperons.